 The wombat is a mammalian species endemic to Australia.
 Despite their small size, they have a muscular build.
 They are a type of marsupial, meaning they belong to the infraclass Marsupialia.
 Although they have the distinctive pouch which all marsupials bear, they are distinguished by their sharp teeth, strong claws, slow metabolism and, perhaps most distinctively, their cuboid-shaped stool.

 Wombats are relatively docile and do not pose much threat to humans.
 Due to their often very cute faces, this has led to people approaching them to take selfies.
 This can lead to the wombats becoming stressed.
-Wombat selfies have become such a trend that authorities on Maria island have asked tourists to stop the practice[1].
+Wombat selfies have become such a trend that authorities on Maria Island have asked tourists to stop the practice[1].
 Although not a dangerous Australian animal, they should be left alone when witnessed in the wild.
+It is important to remember that even though they appear friendly, they are wild animals and their natural behavior should be respected.

 Taxonomic classification of the wombat